Applications of topological cyclic homology to algebraic K-theory: An explosion of calculations

 \subsection{Local fields}

 In \cite{MR1998478} Hesselholt and Madsen muster the full force of the theory to calculate the K-theory of local fields.
-To achieve this they use an amalgam of \begin{itemize}[itemsep=0pt] \item the methods for calculation of $\TC$ initiated by B\"okstedt, Madsen and Hesselholt \item Goodwillie's conjecture \item a setup for handling localization through $\log$-formalism combined with $\TC$ of categories -- a precursor of $\log$-methods and localization for ring spectra, see Section~\ref{sec:localization}. \end{itemize} The last point is crucial.
+To achieve this they use an amalgam of \begin{itemize}[itemsep=0pt] \item the methods for calculation of $\TC$ initiated by B\"okstedt, Madsen and Hesselholt, enhanced through setting up a framework for handling the ``de~Rham-Witt complex'' \item Goodwillie's conjecture \item a setup for handling localization through $\log$-formalism combined with $\TC$ of categories -- a precursor of $\log$-methods and localization for ring spectra. \end{itemize} The last point is crucial and we will return to a fuller discussion of $\log$-methods and localization for ring spectra in Section~\ref{sec:localization}.
 The calculation of the K-theory of local fields \cite{MR1998478} accentuates how structurally different K-theory and $\TC$ are, in particular how differently they behave with respect to localization.
 Whereas $\TC$ of a field of characteristic $0$ is pretty uninformative in positive degrees, the K-theory of a local field $F$ sits in a fiber sequence $K(k)\to K(\mathcal O_F)\to K(F)$ where $\mathcal O_F$ is the ring of integers and $k$ is the residue field.
 The failure is not so much $\TC$ not respecting Waldhausen's localization sequence as $\TC$ not allowing a reformulation of the base spectrum as $\TC(F)$.
 Taking the consequence of this, Hesselholt and Madsen simply keep the category Waldhausen provides and take $\TC$ of that using \cite{MR1388700} to obtain a map from the localization sequence in K-theory.
+See also \cite{MR1626647} for a structural comparison of K-theory and $\TC$.

+From an algebraic and equivariant point of view, the treatment of the de~Rham-Witt complex may be even more interesting.
+In the paper this mixture of the ring of Witt vectors and the de~Rham complex (with $\log$-poles) is important because it provides a framework for handling the interplay between the various fixed point spectra of $\THH$.

-The setup has been revisited many times, for instance in Hesselholt, M.~Larsen and A.~Lindenstrauss' \cite{MR4050106}, \cite{MR4050107}.
+The setup has been revisited many times, for instance in Hesselholt, M.~Larsen and A.~Lindenstrauss' \cite{MR4050106}.

 A reason the methods work for local but not global fields is exemplified by the observation that $K(\Z)$ and $K(\Z_p)$ are vastly (and interestingly) different, while $\TC(\Z)\we_p\TC(\Z_p)$.